-1 (b) Subsections 24-1(a)(4) and 24-1(a)(1 0) and Section 2 24-1.6 d o not apply t o or affect any of the follo owing:
+1 (b) Subsections 24-1(a)(4) and 24-1 (a)(10) and Section 2 24-1.6 d lo not apply t o or affect any of the following:

-- (1) Members of any club or organization organized for the purpose of practicing shooting at targets upon established target ranges, whether public or private, and patrons of such ranges, while such members or patrons are using their firearms on those target ranges. - (2) Duly authorized military or civil organizations while parading, with the special permission of the Governor. - (3) Hunters, trappers or fishermen with a license or permit while engaged in hunting, trapping or fishing. - (4) Transportation of weapons that are broken down in a non-functioning state or are not immediately accessible. - (5) Carrying a concealed firearm by a permittee who has been issued a permit to carry a concealed firearm under the Family and Personal Protection Act. - (c) Subsection 24-1(a)(7) does not apply to or affect any of the following: - (1) Peace officers while in performance of their official duties. - (2) Wardens, superintendents and keepers of prisons, penitentiaries, jails and other institutions for the detention of persons accused or convicted of an offense. - (3) Members of the Armed Services or Reserve Forces of the United States or the Illinois National Guard, while in the performance of their official duty.
+- (1) Members of any club or organization organized for the purpose of practicing shooting at targets upon established target ranges, whether public or private, and patrons of such ranges, while such members or patrons are using their firearms on those target ranges. - (2) Duly authorized military or civil organizations while parading, with the special permission of the Governor. - (3) Hunters, trappers or fishermen with a license or permit while engaged in hunting, trapping or fishing. - (4) Transportation of weapons that are broken down in a non-functioning state or are not immediately accessible. - (5) Carrying or possessing any pistol, revolver, stungun or taser or other firearm on the land or in the legal dwelling of another person as an invitee with that person's permission. - (6) Carrying a concealed firearm by a permittee who has been issued a permit to carry a concealed firearm under the Family and Personal Protection Act. - (c) Subsection 24-1(a)(7) does not apply to or affect any of the following: - 24 (1) Peace officers while in performance of their official duties. - (2) Wardens, superintendents and keepers of prisons, penitentiaries, jails and other institutions for the detention of persons accused or convicted of an offense.

-- (4) Manufacture, transportation, or sale of machine guns to persons authorized under subdivisions (1) through (3) of this subsection to possess machine guns, if the machine guns are broken down in a non-functioning state or are not immediately accessible. - (5) Persons licensed under federal law to manufacture any weapon from which 8 or more shots or bullets can be discharged by a single function of the firing device, or ammunition for such weapons, and actually engaged in the business of manufacturing such weapons or ammunition, but only with respect to activities which are within the lawful such business, such of as the manufacture, transportation, or testing of such weapons or ammunition.
+- (3) Members of the Armed Services or Reserve Forces of the United States or the Illinois National Guard, while in the performance of their official duty. - (4) Manufacture, transportation, or sale of machine guns to persons authorized under subdivisions (1) through (3) of this subsection to possess machine guns, if the machine guns are broken down in a non-functioning state or are not immediately accessible. - (5) Persons licensed under federal law to manufacture any weapon from which 8 or more shots or bullets can be discharged by a single function of the firing device, or ammunition for such weapons, and actually engaged in the business of manufacturing such weapons or ammunition, but only with respect to activities which are within the lawful such business, such scope of as the manufacture, transportation, or testing of such weapons or ammunition.
 This exemption does not authorize the general private possession of any weapon from which 8 or more shots or bullets can be discharged by a single function of the firing device, but only such possession and activities as are within the lawful scope of a licensed manufacturing business described in this paragraph.

-During transportation, such weapons shall be broken down in a non-functioning state or not immediately accessible.
+During transportation, such weapons shall be broken down in a non-functioning state or not immediately

+1 accessible.

-The manufacture, transport, testing, delivery, transfer or sale, and all lawful commercial or experimental activities necessary thereto, of rifles, shotguns, and weapons made from rifles or shotguns, or ammunition for such rifles, shotguns or weapons, where engaged in by a person operating as a contractor or subcontractor pursuant to a contract or subcontract for the development and supply of such rifles, shotguns, weapons or ammunition to the United States government or any branch of the Armed Forces of the United States, when such activities are necessary and incident to fulfilling the terms of such contract.
+(6) The manufacture, transport, testing, delivery, transfer or sale, and all lawful commercial or experimental activities necessary thereto, of rifles, shotguns, and weapons made from rifles or shotguns, or ammunition for such rifles, shotguns or weapons, where engaged in by a person operating as a contractor or subcontractor pursuant to a contract or subcontract for the development and supply of such rifles, shotguns, weapons or ammunition to the United States government or any branch of the Armed Forces of the United States, when such activities are necessary and incident to fulfilling the terms of such contract.